ZiyanZhang7315/StructRMDB/README.md

 # StructRMDB
-The simulation code and data for StructRMDB database
+These file is the simulation code for StructRMDB database.

+##Pre-RNA pipeline